Tony Caridi: Awards

 Caridi was awarded West Virginia Sportscaster of the Year and Best Network Play-By-Play for Mountaineer Football by the West Virginia Broadcasters Association.
 In 2022, he was inducted into Syracuse University's WAER Hall of Fame.
+Tony Caridi, the 30-year "Voice" of the West Virginia University Mountaineers, has been voted the 2026 Woody Durham Voice of College Sports Award winner.

 Quotes

 After significant WVU victories, Caridi declared, "It is a great day to be a Mountaineer, wherever you may be!"

 In March 2010, following West Virginia's win against Kentucky in the East Regional Final of the NCAA Tournament, Caridi announced, "Good-bye Big Blue—hello, Gold and Blue.
 The West Virginia Mountaineers are going to the Final Four!"

 Children's Book Author

 In 2016, Caridi published a children's book, Where, Oh Where, Oh Where Could We Go?
 Traveling West Virginia High and Low, about places in West Virginia.
 Caridi was inspired to write a children's book after he and his wife volunteered with the Read Aloud program in Monongalia County Schools.